 Jane has successfully negotiated settlements and separation agreements involving the transfer of significant assets between the parties, while minimizing the tax implications of the asset transfers in favour of her clients.
 She has obtained orders of child support and spousal support in favour of clients pursuant to the Federal Child Support Guidelines and the Spousal Support Advisory Guidelines, respectively, and has successfully defended against the cancellation of child support and spousal support arrears.

-Jane is a member of the Canadian Bar Association and the American Bar Association.
+Jane is a member of the Canadian Bar Association and the Family Law Advocates Group, as well as a member of the Trial Lawyers Association of BC.

 Jane is the past chair of the Canadian Bar Association Family Law Subsection (Vancouver), and has been on the executive since 2008.